florath/rmtoo/Readme.txt

 everything is unpacked in a local directory.
 This will change in future.)

+You might want to install the 'python-git' package first.
+To postprocess the statistics output, gnuplot is needed.

 You can get a short help by calling:
 $ ./bin/rmtoo -h